-Through a landmark collaboration, NatureServe is developing an unparalleled tool for identifying the places most critical for conserving at-risk species in the contiguous United States.
-With support from Esri, The Nature Conservancy, and Microsoft, NatureServe and our network of state natural heritage programs are modeling habitat for more than 2,600 at-risk, taxonomically and ecologically diverse species.
-These complex data will be synthesized into a map of biodiversity importance—a dynamic, transparent, and repeatable guide to effective conservation decision-making.
+Through a landmark collaboration, NatureServe is poised to release a portfolio of maps that identify critical areas for species conservation in the contiguous United States.
+With support from Esri, The Nature Conservancy, and Microsoft, NatureServe and our network of member programs have created a comprehensive set of habitat models for imperiled species.
+Analyzed in conjunction with protected areas boundaries, these data support mapping areas of high biodiversity importance—an invaluable input to guide effective conservation decision-making and reduce regulatory conflict.
 To learn more about the project, contact Regan Smyth at Regan_Smyth@natureserve.org or Healy Hamilton at Healy_Hamilton@natureserve.org.

 The first iteration of the Map of Biodiversity Importance was unveiled in front of 19,000 people at the Esri User Conference in July 2019.
 Watch the plenary presentation below, given by Healy Hamilton and Regan Smyth, to learn more about how the map was created and the impacts it will have for conservation.

-- An unparalleled map identifying the most critical areas for conservation in the contiguous United States
+- Unparalleled maps identifying the most critical areas for biodiversity conservation in the contiguous United States